Pyramid of Neferirkare: Unfinished pyramid (Neferefre)

 Located directly south-west of Neferirkare's monument, and just to the west of Khentkaus II's, Neferefre's unfinished pyramid is another member of the family cemetery born around Neferirkare's tomb.
-Built on the Abusir diagonal, Neferefre's pyramid was never completed owing to the unexpectedly early death of the pharaoh.
+Built on the Abusir diagonal, Neferefre's pyramid was never completed owing to the unexpectedly early death of the king.
 Originally built with a base length of 65 m, slightly shorter than that of Sahure's pyramid, and with only a single step completed, the plan had to be altered to accommodate the remains of the king.
 For this reason, the pyramid was hastily converted into a squared mastaba and completed with the application of limestone facing at a slope of 78° and a clay and desert stone capping.
 The accompanying mortuary temple is believed to have been built promptly following Neferefre's death.
 The main features of the temple were a hypostyle hall, two large wooden boats, and a number of broken statues found in rooms near the aforementioned hall.

 Nyuserre's pyramid

 Nyuserre joined the family cemetery with his mortuary complex, and was the last king to be interred in the Abusir necropolis.
 Upon taking the throne, Nyuserre undertook to complete the three unfinished monuments of his closest family members: his father, Neferirkare; his mother, Khentkaus II; and his brother, Neferefre.
 The costs of this project burdened the construction of his own monument, which manifested itself in the siting of the complex.

 Instead of being seated on the Abusir-Heliopolis axis, Nyuserre's complex is nestled between Neferirkare's and Sahure's pyramids.
-Respecting the axis would have meant placing the complex south-west of Neferefre's unfinished pyramid, and far from the Nile valley.
-The expense would have been unreasonable.
+Respecting the axis would have meant placing the complex south-west of Neferefre's unfinished pyramid, and far from the Nile valley, which was unreasonably expensive.

 The pyramid, located north-east of Neferirkare's pyramid, stands around 52 m tall with a base length of about 79 m.
 The causeway connecting the valley temple to the mortuary complex was originally intended for Neferirkare's pyramid, but Nyuserre had these diverted, to serve his monument.